xsIceman/rtdTutorial/docs/source/concepts.rst

 Folders
 -------

 are used to organize items added to vju.
-The tree strucutre generated will be exposed over ref:: OPC UA.
+The tree strucutre generated will be exposed over OPC UA :doc:'communication'

 Events
 ------